liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

       'valuetype': 'adhocracy_core.schema.AbsolutePath'}]

 The 'follows' element must be set by the client when it creates a new version that is the successor of one or several earlier versions.
-The 'followed_by' element is automatically populated by the server by "reversing" any 'follows' links pointing to the version in question.
-Therefore 'followed_by' is read-only, while 'follows' is writable.

 Create a Section item inside the Document item ::